 Customers who paid for their Vantage Travel tour with a credit card should contact their credit card company to ask about filing a chargeback based on services not received as promised.

-If your dispute is accepted, you will receive a temporary credit, and Vantage will have 30 days to respond to the chargeback.
+If your credit card company accepts your dispute, you will receive a temporary credit, and Vantage will have 30 days to respond to the chargeback.
 At the end of those 30 days, if Vantage has not responded, the temporary credit will become permanent.

 Note: If you made your payment many months or even years ago, you may need to remind your credit card company that the deadline for filing a dispute is based on the expected date of service, not the date you first made a payment.
 If the front-line customer service agent doesn’t accept your request, ask to speak to a supervisor who will likely be more familiar with the Fair Credit Billing Act.